The handlebody group is a virtual duality group: The RGB poset and the non-simple disc complex

 \begin{prop} The realization $|\SD(V)|$ is contractible. \end{prop}

 \begin{proof} As just noted, $\SD(V)$ has a minimal element if $g=0$.
-For $g>0$ it suffices by \cref{disk cx contractible} to show that $f:\SD(V)\to\D(V)$ is a homotopy equivalence.
-We apply Quillen's fibre lemma.
-If $D \in \D(V)$ cuts $V$ into smaller handlebodies $V_1,\dots,V_s$ (each with some number of marked points and discs on its boundary), then
+For $g>0$ it suffices by \cref{disk cx contractible} to show that the natural inclusion $f:\SD(V)\to\D(V)$ is a homotopy equivalence.
+We apply Quillen's fibre lemma (\ref{lemma:fibre_lemma}).
+If $D \in \D(V)$ cuts $V$ into smaller handlebodies $V_1,\dots,V_s$ (each with some number of marked points and discs on its boundary), then (The cartesian product of posets is ordered coordinatewise.)
+But each factor $\SD(V_i)$ may be assumed contractible by induction on the quantity $-\chi(S) = 2g-2+b+p$. \end{proof}